bedapub/space-microbe/README.md

 It is suggested to use the pre-built Kraken2 "Standard plus protozoa & fungi" database (PlusPF, 53Gb archive size) provided by Ben Langmead et al.
 See https://benlangmead.github.io/aws-indexes/k2

+You can download the Kraken2 database to your desired location by using the following commands:

 ```bash
 mkdir -p k2_pluspf_20230314 && cd k2_pluspf_20230314
 wget https://genome-idx.s3.amazonaws.com/kraken/k2_pluspf_20230314.tar.gz